macheretj/slp/README.md

 SSH Single Login Point

-This project aims to automate ssh-agent mechanism for users and provide a single point of login.
+This project aims to automate ssh-agent mechanism for users and provide a secured single point of login.

+SSH-Agent
+===